CreateSpace

 The Bottom Line*:

-CreateSpace gets the second place in this comparison because, due to the fact that it belongs to amazon.com, it can offer a deal no other publisher can match when it comes to dollars and cents and the fact that authors who can supply their own ready to print layout and cover can theoretically publish for less than $100.00 doesn't hurt matters either.
+CreateSpace gets the second place in this comparison because, due to the fact that, being a subsidiary of amazon.com, it can offer a deal no other publisher can match when it comes to dollars and cents and the fact that authors who can supply their own ready to print layout and cover can theoretically publish for less than $100.00 doesn't hurt matters either.

 On the downside their contract does include an extremely dangerous clause, one that may well be a deal-breaker.